Here are most of my recent and future speaking engagements:

 July: Future directions for housing, Social Liberal Forum Annual Conference, London, 28th.

-April: Understanding the evolution of social housing governance, Housing Studies Association Conference: Professionalism, Policy and Practice: Exploring the relationship between theory and practice in housing studies, 11th-13th April, Sheffield
+April: Understanding the evolution of social housing governance, Housing Studies Association Conference: Professionalism, Policy and Practice: Exploring the relationship between theory and practice in housing studies, 11th-13th, Sheffield

 Nov: The challenges of smart cities for urban leadership, RSA Research Network Leadership and Urban and Regional Development, London, 14th-15th.